 The Best Beach Towns in Australia

-From an eclectic surfing town to a Sydney suburb, here are 12 underrated beach towns in Australia worth discovering.
+From eclectic surfing towns to luxury escapes in Queensland to a Sydney suburb, here are 12 underrated beach towns in Australia worth discovering.

 Byron Bay, New South Wales

 You’ll find this boho-surf town about 45-minutes from Queensland’s capital, Brisbane, but this beach town is actually in New South Wales.
 Byron is home to bungalows, beach camping, lighthouse trails, surfing, fresh food, open-air markets, live music, and more.
 It makes for a great weekend getaway or a fun stop on an East Coast road trip.

 Jervis Bay, New South Wales